NathanBresette/MeLSI/manuscript/MeLSI_Research_Paper_mSystems.md

 Current limitations include computational intensity (100-1000× slower than fixed metrics) and potential suboptimal hyperparameter choices for specific datasets, though sensitivity analysis confirms robustness to default settings.
 The most immediate extensions are (1) regression and covariate adjustment to handle continuous outcomes and confounders (age, BMI, medication use), enabling integration with epidemiological frameworks, and (2) improved compositionality handling by learning metrics directly in compositional space using Aitchison geometry, potentially offering advantages for zero-inflated microbiome data.

 MeLSI's learned distance metrics are compatible with other distance-based ordination and hypothesis testing methods.
-The learned distances can be used with Non-metric Multidimensional Scaling (NMDS) and Analysis of Similarities (ANOSIM), both of which operate on distance matrices and would benefit from MeLSI's data-adaptive metrics.
+The learned distances can be used with Non-metric Multidimensional Scaling (NMDS) (32) and Analysis of Similarities (ANOSIM) (33), both of which operate on distance matrices and would benefit from MeLSI's data-adaptive metrics.
 However, Principal Component Analysis (PCA) is not compatible with MeLSI's learned distances, as PCA relies on Euclidean distances computed in the original feature space and cannot accommodate the learned Mahalanobis distance structure.

 ### Software availability